gileck/book-reader-app/book-parser/parser-v2/steps/03-page-extraction-and-cross-page-merging/README.md

 ### Output Requirements
 - **Page Structure**: Each chapter divided into individual pages with metadata
 - **Complete Sentences**: Sentences split across pages must be merged
+- **List Continuation Support**: Bullet list items that continue on the next page must be merged with the preceding list
-- **Content Validation**: Pages must end with proper sentence terminators
+- **Content Validation**: Pages should end with proper sentence terminators, with documented exceptions
 - **Page Numbering**: Accurate page numbers for each page
 - **Word Counts**: Accurate word count for each page
+- **Figure-Only Pages**: Pages that contain no text (e.g., image-only) are included as placeholders to keep page numbering contiguous

 ### Quality Standards
-- Pages should end with sentence terminators (., !, ?)
+- Pages should end with sentence terminators (., !, ?) with exceptions for headers/titles, bullet list endings, and the last content page of the book
 - Minimum 10 pages extracted for substantial documents
 - Cross-page sentence merging preserves content structure
-- Page number sequences are valid and continuous
+- Page number sequences are valid and continuous, including placeholders for figure-only pages

 ## Implementation